 One of the most remarkable expressions of that kind of privilege happens when Macdonald brings up, of his own accord, Hannah Gadsby's Nanette, the critically acclaimed Netflix special that stunned audiences with its explorations of misogyny and homophobia.
 "I have never seen the Nanette thing because I never wanted to comment on it," he says.

-Remarkably, Macdonald does, in fact, go on to comment on Nanette at some length, entirely secure in expressing potentially damaging opinions about a lesser known, queer, female comedian, having never bothered to even watch her show.
+Remarkably, Macdonald does, in fact, then go on to comment on Nanette at some length, entirely secure in expressing potentially damaging opinions about a lesser known, queer, female comedian, having never bothered to even watch her show.
 "From what I have read about it," he says, "[Gadsby] is saying that comedy is now not about laughter."
 (At no point during Nanette does Gadsby say this.)
 "And of course that's a slap in the face of a traditional stand-up comedian who thinks that comedy by dictionary definition is about laughter."

 "Nanette doesn't sound like stand-up to me," Macdonald continues.
 "That sounds like a one-woman show.
 And one-person shows are, to me, incredibly powerful.
 But it's not stand-up comedy and it's not the same thing."

 And there it is: the sound of a successful man writing off a less famous woman's work before he's even seen it, and subsequently asking for it to be removed from his own male-dominated profession and pushed into a more marginalized genre solely dedicated to the expressions of women.
-In doing this so casually, and with such an inherent lack of self-awareness, Macdonald unintentionally demonstrated exactly how women are kept on the fringes of so many professions.
+In doing this so casually, and with such an inherent lack of self-awareness, Macdonald unintentionally demonstrates exactly how women are kept on the fringes of so many professions.
 If you've ever wondered how so many glass ceilings got installed in the first place, Macdonald just basically gave us a tutorial.

 For so many months now, it has been impossible to grasp why self-confessed sexual harassers like Charlie Rose and Louis CK feel fine about inching their way towards career revivals before they've even sat out one year.
 It's been confusing to watch famous men look away from industry-wide problems even while they're being highlighted by a national spotlight.
-And it's been difficult to figure out if these men were being unhelpful for villainous reasons, or ones that had more to do with a general self-centeredness.
-Macdonald just proved it's more about the latter than the former, not that it changes the end result any.
+And it's been difficult to figure out if these men were being unhelpful for villainous reasons, or ones that had more to do with callous self-centeredness.
+Macdonald just proved it's more about the latter than the former—not that it changes the end result any.

 Truly, Norm Macdonald's interview, in its obliviousness, has captured the very crux of white, wealthy, straight, male privilege.
 We finally have some real insight into the corners that have stayed the most silent all these months, and, most importantly, we can now understand why those corners were so quiet in the first place: complicity.